kasumaz/AdultOLgenesis/README.md

 Once OL and neuronal clones of cells were assigned, they were renamed in the matrix (RACEID normalised Matrix of 1466.zip) and was processed next using the gold standard Seurat package (https://satijalab.org/seurat/v3.1/visualization_vignette.html) for single cell analysis (Butler et al. 2018) (Adapted Scripts and input Matrix in Subfolder Figure 1E,F).
 FateID pseudotime trajectory done as per the guidlines in this folllowing resource: https://github.com/dgrun/FateID (Herman et al. 2018) and data provided im subfolders Figure 1C.

-# **Pathway and Biological Process Gene Ontology Analysis -  Online Extension to Figure 2**
+# ** Section 2 - Pathway and Biological Process Gene Ontology Analysis -  Online Extension to Figure 2**

 Additional unpublished gene ontology analysis done on the three broader groups using the following online tool: http://www.pantherdb.org in this analysis, the gene expression profiles of cells within these groups as shown in the figure above, we pooled so as to have 3 broader groups for Panther Pathway, Reactome Pathway/Processes and protein class.
 The same procedures were followed as the data presented for dotplots in the main manuscript.